YanZehong/yanzehong.github.io/_posts/2021-08-15-process-of-object-oriented-programming.md

 The last step in the process isn't much a step as it is a while-loop.
 We don’t ever do this as a one-pass operation.
 Instead we go back over the whole process again and refine it based on information we’ve learned from later steps.
 Sometimes I’ll get to step 3 and realize that I need to work on 1 and 2 more, so I’ll stop and go back and work on those.
 Sometimes I’ll get a flash of inspiration and jump to the end to code up the solution in my head while I have it there, but then I’ll go back and do the previous steps to make sure I cover all the possibilities I have.

-## 2.Bottom Up
+## 2."Bottom Up"
 Of course, there's another way to sovle problem that starts with code and goes ”up” to the abstract concepts.
 Here are the general steps you follow to do this:
-1. Take a small piece of the problem; hack on some code and get it to run barely.
+- Take a small piece of the problem; hack on some code and get it to run barely.
-2. Refine the code into something more formal with classes and automated tests.
+- Refine the code into something more formal with classes and automated tests.
-3. Extract the key concepts you’re using and try to find research for them.
+- Extract the key concepts you’re using and try to find research for them.
-4. Write a description of what’s really going on.
+- Write a description of what’s really going on.
-5. Go back and refine the code, possibly throwing it out and starting over.
+- Go back and refine the code, possibly throwing it out and starting over.
-6. Repeat, moving on to some other piece of the problem.
+- Repeat, moving on to some other piece of the problem.

 ----
 ## Reference